Are Two Tier Affiliate Programs Worth Promoting?

 What Are Two Tier Affiliate Programs?

 Two tier affiliate programs allow you to make commissions not only on your own front-end sales, but the sales from others (your sub-affiliates) that you bring into the program as an affiliate.

-A typical two tier structure would look like this:
+A typical two tier structure would look something like this:

-- First Tier = You earn 30% commissions on all direct sales generated from your referrals
+- First Tier = You earn 30% commissions on all direct sales generated from your direct customer referrals

 - Second Tier = You earn an additional 10% commissions on your sub-affiliate referral sales

 Most multi-tier programs go two levels deep but there are some that go to the third tier and beyond where you’re making commissions on your sub-affiliate referrals too.